Blue Angels: Training and weekly routine

 Annual winter training takes place at NAF El Centro, California, where new and returning pilots hone skills.
 Pilots fly two practice sessions per day, six days a week, to handle the 120 training missions needed to perform the routines.
 The separation between the formations and their maneuver altitude is gradually reduced over two months in January and February.
-The team then returns to home base in Pensacola, Florida, in March, and continues to practice throughout the show season.
+After their first show on Naval Air Facility El Centro, the team then returns to their homebase in Pensacola, Florida, and continues to practice throughout the show season.

 A typical week during the season has practices at NAS Pensacola on Tuesday and Wednesday mornings.
 The team then flies to its show venue for the upcoming weekend on Thursday, conducting "circle and arrival" orientation maneuvers upon arrival.
 The team flies a practice airshow at the site on Friday.
-This show is attended by invited guests but is often open to the general public.
+This show is attended by invited guests, but is often open to the general public.
 Airshows are conducted on Saturdays and Sundays, with the team returning home to NAS Pensacola on Sunday evenings.
 Monday is an off day.
 Aircraft maintenance is performed on Sunday evening and Monday.
+The season concludes with a homecoming show at NAS Pensacola.